 How Much House Can I Afford?

 In addition to having the cash for the down payment, closing costs and good credit history, the mortgage lender will want your house payment and other debts to conform to accepted qualifying ratios.
-While 28%/36% are the most common, some lenders allow 33%/38%.
-FHA and some other loans can go as high as 50% on the total DTI ratio.
+While 28%/36% are the traditional ratios, lenders will allow up to 40% / 50% based on a strong credit score and other strong factors.
+FHA and some other loans can go as high as 55% on the total DTI ratio.

 The 1st number is for the housing expense, and the 2nd number includes your long term obligations to arrive at your Maximum total long-term monthly expense allowance which calculates your Debt to Income Ratio (DTI).